 • Lead and facilitate technical groups in the fields of livestock, crop production, farm strategy, environment, agricultural policy and regulatory issues

-• Work at grass-roots level to bring together farmers and local stakeholders to foster joint projects
+• Work at the grass-roots level to bring together farmers and local stakeholders to foster joint projects

-• Contribute in research programs focused on developing innovative solutions within national and European networks
+• Contribute to research programs focused on developing innovative solutions within national and European networks

 • Promote and transfer innovative practices during technical days, trade fairs and international conferences.

 The Chamber of Agriculture is involved in the various aspects of agriculture: farm management and strategy; plant and animal production; local food products (production, processing and marketing); rural development and local planning; environment and management of natural resources; agricultural economics; agricultural and rural policies.